 There are many measures that look at overall health of a population.
 Numerous organizations create and publish public reports on the overall health of specific states.
 One of the most widely known reports is "America's Health Rankings" by United Healthcare.
-In 2014, Minnesota was ranked 3rd in the nation and Wisconsin was ranked 7th.
+In 2014, Minnesota was ranked third in the nation and Wisconsin was ranked seventh.

-The World Health Organization (WHO) defines health as the state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.
+The World Health Organization (WHO) defines health as the state of complete physical, mental, and social well-being, not merely the absence of disease or infirmity.
 This viewpoint has become increasingly accepted in recent decades.
 The health of a community depends on many different factors.
 These range from health behaviors, education, jobs, quality of health care, and the environment.
-The University of Wisconsin - Population Health Institute and the Robert Wood Johnson Foundation have developed a national system of health rankings, by which every county within each state is ranked on data specific to their population.
-There are two overall rankings; an overall health outcomes score, and an overall health factors score.
+The University of Wisconsin Population Health Institute and the Robert Wood Johnson Foundation have developed a national system of health rankings, by which every county within each state is ranked on data specific to their population.
+There are two rankings: an overall health outcomes score and an overall health factors score.
 The overall health outcomes measure indicates how long people live (mortality) and how healthy people feel while they are alive (morbidity).
-The health factors ranking is based on measures that are more predictive of future health outcomes: health behaviors, clinical care, socioeconomic factors, and the physical environment.
+The health factors ranking is based on measures that are more predictive of future health outcomes - health behaviors, clinical care, socioeconomic factors, and the physical environment.
 The overall health outcomes scores for each county are shown in Table 1.
 La Crosse County ranked highest for overall health outcomes, while Monroe County ranked lowest.
-Houston County ranked highest for the mortality ranking, while Monroe County ranked lowest.
-Vernon County ranked highest for the morbidity ranking, while Trempealeau County ranked lowest.
+Houston County ranked highest for the mortality ranking, while Trempealeau County ranked lowest.

 Table 1: 2015 County Health Rankings: Health Outcomes

-County County Health Outcomes Ranking Mortality Ranking Morbidity
+County Health Outcomes Ranking Mortality Ranking Morbidity Ranking

 La Crosse 19 25 18

 Monroe 54 58 41

 Trempealeau 43 38 48

 Vernon 27 41 8

 Houston 21 12 41

-Source: County Health Rankings, Mobilizing Action Toward Community Health. \Wisconsin counties' rankings are out of 72 counties.
-Minnesota's are out of 87 counties.
+Source: County Health Rankings, Mobilizing Action Toward Community Health. \Wisconsin counties' rankings are out of 72 counties and Minnesota's are out of 87 counties.